The Golden Nugget

 Every now and then we are fortunate to find a golden nugget in life; a discovery that makes us exclaim, “That is awesome!”
 Which is quickly followed with the thought, “why haven’t I known about this before now?!”
 That is exactly how I felt when I stumbled onto Statement Analysis.
 I was 20 years into my law enforcement career at the time, and I literally felt as though I had been cheated for 20 years without it!
 That day marked a paradigm shift in my career.

-One of the phrases that students of today’s Statement Analysis often hear, is that we are entering into the subject’s Verbalized Perception of Reality.
+One of the phrases that students of today’s Advanced Analysis often hear, is that we are entering into the subject’s Verbalized Perception of Reality.
 What does that mean exactly?
-Well, it means that we are entering the subject’s mind to learn what he was actually thinking of when he uttered or wrote the words in his statement.
+Well, it means that we are entering the subject’s mind to learn what he was actually thinking when he uttered or wrote the words in his statement.

 For example, during a criminal interview the suspect may be asked, “tell me in detail what happened.”
 By posing the question in this manner, the interviewer has not introduced any of his own thoughts or words.
 It is a “clean” question.
 The interviewee must now reach into his own personal and subjective dictionary and choose which words to use.
 The subject cannot tell us every little detail, as that would take hours.
 Therefore, the subject will choose which words to use, leaving most of them out.
 The subject will also choose which verb tenses to use, which order to place each word, the syntax, etc. All of this takes place in a micro-second of time and most of it is instinctual.
 Although the suspect may not cognitively tell us everything we want to know, we now have a pure statement, highly effective for analysis.